jdan/thatjdanisso.cool/articles/2019-04-13-programming-languages.md

 }
 ```

-The "expression" field of our Excite expression node isn't a string per-se, but an expression in the HelloStrings language! **Our expression contains an expression inside of it!** (Are you beginning to see why our evaluator accepts a `node` as in "nodes of a tree"?)
+The "expression" field of our Excite expression node isn't a string per se, but an expression in the HelloStrings language! **Our expression contains an expression inside of it!** (Are you beginning to see why our evaluator accepts a `node` as in "nodes of a tree"?)

 To illustrate this further, allow me to propose the following, _valid_ program for the HelloStrings language.